andreidimaano/DefinitelyNotBrunoMars/README.md

 1. Run the notebook "run_Dance.ipynb"
     - Dataset: Need to have "DL Project"(linked above) in personal drive.
     - **Important**: you must stop the notebook where it tell you to stop (the notebook will instruct you).
 Then follow the instruction in the notebook
+2. For the DanceGAN output figure, it will output the target to this directory: "DLproject/EverybodyDanceNow_reproduce_pytorch/data/source/images/[frame number].png" and the source to this directory: "DLproject/EverybodyDanceNow_reproduce_pytorch/results/target/test_latest/images/images/"